 Claude can generate interactive artifacts.
 Visualizations, code, diagrams, and documents.
 Directly in conversation.
 For researchers who need to analyze data, create visualizations, or write code as part of their research process, this is invaluable.

-Claude is also significantly better at working with code, mathematical notation, and structured data formats.
+Claude is also better at working with code, mathematical notation, and structured data formats.

 NotebookLM's Standout: Study Guides and Structured Output